ondrejsika2/metrocar/docs/gettingstarted/installation.rst

     CREATE DATABASE metrocar OWNER metrocar TEMPLATE template_postgis ENCODING 'UTF8';

-Then as user root, edit file /etc/postgresql/9.1/main/pg_hba.conf and comment out the line "local all all peer" and insert new line "local all all md5"
+Then as user root, edit file /etc/postgresql/9.1/main/pg_hba.conf and comment out the line "local all all peer" and insert new line "local all all trust"

 As user root, restart postgres server::